If a travel destination is cheaper, will an organized tour to that destination cost proportionally less?

 I’ve also seen tours to Nepal listed at $1,500 per day.
 Since it’s hard to find a hotel priced higher than $200 a night there, what’s the deal?
 Are they getting escorted around the mountains by helicopter?

 Where the Travel Tour Price Money Goes

-Any upscale tour company will tell you that what you pay goes toward the best vehicles, the best guides, special access tours, yada yada yada, and that’s all true.
-But half of it is also going to the tour company.
+Any upscale tour company will tell you that what you pay goes toward the best vehicles, the best guides, special access tours, etc. to give you the trip of a lifetime.
+But half what you pay may just be going to the tour company.
 Think of it as a consulting fee, paying for their expertise and time.
 They often then outsource to the local inbound operator that does the real work on the ground.
-So if you follow that logic further, yes you can usually hire the very best local tour company for half what you would pay the one at home.
+So you can usually hire the very best local tour company for half what you would pay the one at home.
 Pay your own way and arrange a guide yourself and you can cut it in half again.
 Much of what you spend with a big brand name tour company is going toward marketing and administration.